right1/LiveSubs/README.md

 Spectators can also join the room to participate or view the conversation in realtime as well.
 Utilizes a Yandex Translate widget to translate all messages sent from the other language in the room.

-This implementation currently only works on Chrome (desktop/Android) due to Firefox requiring a TURN server for simple-peer and the WebSpeech API only being supported on Chrome.
+This implementation currently only works on Chrome (desktop) due to Firefox requiring a TURN server for simple-peer and the WebSpeech API only being supported on Chrome.